Project Husky — Bridge Bot

 Finding patterns in real experience

-User research came from two sources: a special education teacher and a parent with direct lived experience.
-While the sample was small, the insight density was high — and the patterns were consistent with everything the desk research had already pointed toward.
+User research came from two sources: a special education teacher who provided the institutional perspective, and a parent with direct lived experience navigating the system for their child.
+While the sample was small, the insight density was high — and the patterns that emerged were consistent with everything the desk research had already pointed toward.

 What was expected vs. what was actually hard

-The harder challenge came in determining the boundaries of what the chatbot could and could not do.
+Building the initial persona and conducting desk research was manageable.
+The harder challenge came in a less expected place: determining the boundaries of what the chatbot could and could not do.
+It was not enough to design a chatbot — it had to be the right chatbot, for a specific population, with specific constraints.
 It could not diagnose.
 It could not give medical advice.
-It could not offer false reassurance.
+It could not offer false reassurance or overpromise outcomes.
 Every boundary was a design and ethical decision, not just a technical one.

 Three themes surfaced consistently